rdthree/rd3-journal/README.md

 This file is the core of the Eleventy configuration.
 It orchestrates the build process, defines custom shortcodes, and configures various aspects of site generation.

-**Note**: If you make changes to the `.eleventy.js` file, you'll need to restart the development server or rebuild the project for the changes to take effect.
+**Note**: If you make changes to the `.eleventy.js` file OR if you rename directories or files, you'll need to restart the development server or rebuild the project for the changes to take effect.
 This is because `.eleventy.js` is a configuration file that's loaded when Eleventy starts up.

 To apply changes in `.eleventy.js`:
 1. Stop the current development server (if running)